Dynamic Markups

 - Markup Type: Set the markup type to "Group by price key" for the default recommended settings.
 This setting allows for advanced grouping of prices, which is beneficial for optimizing pricing strategies.

-The Dynamic Markups logic takes into account the Min-Max Markup Limits that have been configured for the node.
+The Dynamic Markups logic takes into account the Min-Max Markup Limits configured for the node (Manage Company → Node → Node Markups → Account Markups & Commissions screen).

 If no Min Markup Limit is defined, the system will reduce the price up to the node's minimum static markup.
 This ensures that the final price stays within the acceptable range and maintains consistency with the node's pricing policies.

-In case no Max Markup Limit value is defined, the system has the flexibility to apply markup without any upper limit on the DMT package.
-This means that the markup can be adjusted freely until the Goal Price is reached without any constraints.
+If no Max Markup Limit value is defined, the system has the flexibility to apply markup without any upper limit on the DMT package.
+This means that the markup can be adjusted freely until the Goal Price is reached without constraints.

 To view markups for different rooms, refer to the session logs, which provide two options: